top of page

 Drive and Devices (Drive).png

-Drives and Devices (screen 2)
+Drive and Devices (Screen 2)

 All connected devices—Bluetooth, displays, and USBs—are managed in one consistent, tabbed interface.